jaheyns/CfdOF/Readme.md

 ##Developement

+It is asked that developers should only add functionality or code that is working and can be tested.
+Dead code, even portions included for possible future functionality, reduces function clarity and increases the maintenance overhead.

 ### Testing

 Unit testing is currently under development.
+Where possible, it is asked that all new functionality should be included in the unit test framework.

 ### Style guide